openstack/nova-specs/specs/liberty/approved/novaclient-api-microversions.rst

 * The client makes a connection to Nova and ask supported API versions.
 * Nova doesn't look for, or parse the HTTP header.
 It just return json with API versions [3].
-* The client checks versions info, informs the user that it cannot communicate to Nova using microversion and exits.
+* The client checks versions info and chooses 2.0 to use (until 2.1 microversion is supported by new client) or informs the user that it cannot communicate to Nova using microversion and exits.

 Use Case 3B: New Client communicating with Nova V2.0 (user-specified)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is the where the user requests a particular microversion to a
 new client that support microversions and tries to communicate with Nova V2.0.

+From CLI:

 * The user specifies a microversion that is valid for the client.
-* The client makes a connection to Nova V2.0, supplying a
+* The client makes a connection to Nova and asks for supported API versions.
-  X-OpenStack-Nova-API-Version HTTP header
 * Nova doesn't look for, or parse the HTTP header.
-It communicates using
-  the only API code path it knows about, that being v2.0
-* The client does not receive a X-OpenStack-Nova-API-Version header in
-  the response, and from that is able to assume that the version of Nova that
-  it is talking to does not support microversions.
-That is, it is using
-  a version of the REST API that predates v2.0.
+It just returns json with
+  API versions [3].
-* The client informs the user that it cannot communicate to Nova using that
+* The client checks version info and informs the user that it cannot
-  microversion and exits.
+  communicate to Nova using the requested microversion and exits.

+From python code (BE CAREFUL):

+* The user specifies a microversion that is valid for the client.
+* The client attempts to make a connection to Nova.
+* Nova doesn't look for or parse the HTTP header.
+It just processes the call
+  and returns a response with the results and without the HTTP header.
+* The client doesn't check that the header is missing; the request has already
+  been processed, so there is no reason to do so.

 Use Case 3C: New Client communicating with Nova V2.0 (backward-compatibility)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is the way to use Nova V2.0 via new client.

 * The user specifies a compute api version to "2.0".
-* The client checks that minor part of version is zero and assumes that a microversion is not used.
+* [cli specific step] The client makes a connection to Nova and asks for supported API versions.
 * The client makes a connection to Nova V2.0, without adding a X-OpenStack-Nova-API-Version HTTP header.
 * Nova doesn't look for, or parse the HTTP header.
 It communicates using the only API code path it knows about, that being v2.0.
-* The client doesn't look for, or parse the HTTP header, it knows that microversions doens't used.
+* The client doesn't look for, or parse the HTTP header, it knows that microversions doesn't used.
 * The client processes received data, display it to user and exits.

-Another supported way:
+Another supported way (CLI-only):

 * The user specifies a compute api version to "None".
 * The client uses default major version(2.0 for now).
-* The client makes a connection to Nova V2.0, without adding a X-OpenStack-Nova-API-Version HTTP header
-* Nova doesn't look for, or parse the HTTP header.
-It communicates using the only API code path it knows about, that being v2.0
-* The client doesn't look for, or parse the HTTP header, it knows that microversions doens't used.
-* The client processes received data, display it to user and exits.
+* The client applies steps from the previous use case beginning from version negotiation.

 Use Case 4: New Client, user specifying an invalid version number